Interview with Alfred Lapier

 WEINHEIMER: Why did you enlist in the armed forces?

 LAPIER: Well, I always wanted to join because my brothers were in and my brother-in-law served but they didn’t … I only had one brother that retired from the military, one brother-in- law.
-My brothers served seven years and they got out and that that was it but I always wanted to serve twenty.
+My brothers served seven years and they got out and that was it but I always wanted to serve twenty.
 So, I went in the Army after the Air Force.

 WEINHEIMER: Did you accomplish your twenty years that you wanted to do?